krprzenioslo/Hystrixwiki2/How-To-Use.md

 <a name='MigratingLibrary'/>
 ## Migrating a Library to Hystrix

-When you are migrating an existing client library to use Hystrix, you should replace each of the &ldquo;service methods&rdquo with a `HystrixCommand`.
+When you are migrating an existing client library to use Hystrix, you should replace each of the &ldquo;service methods&rdquo; with a `HystrixCommand`.

 The service methods should then forward calls to the `HystrixCommand` and not have any additional business logic in them.